MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

     **For BGP to work, you must do the following steps**:

-    1. Enter your ASN, peer BGP IP, and its ASN on the **Border Gateway Protocol**  page.
+    1. Add BGP peer for the L3 connection.
+Enter your ASN, peer BGP IP, and its ASN on the **Border Gateway Protocol**  page.

     ![remote subnets](./media/sdn-route-network-traffic/l3-ui-bgp-wizard.png)